 As Major Sponsors of Planet Ark’s recently refreshed ‘Recycling Near You’ website, Bingo are assisting millions of people each year search for recycling drop-off locations for a wide range of items including electronic waste, batteries, paint, mobile phones, printer cartridges, milk and juice cartons, amongst many other items.

 We look forward to continuing our work with Bingo and seeing them become the ‘greenest’ company listed on the ASX.

-Kristie joined us in July 2016 to help manage our relationships with corporate, government and philanthropic partners, sponsors and supporters.
+Kristie is Head of Partnerships at Planet Ark and manages our relationships with corporate, government and philanthropic partners, sponsors and supporters.
 After a seven year career in media partnerships, Kristie was attracted to Planet Ark for the opportunity to put her passion for nature and the environment to good use.

 - New renewable energy now as cheap as existing coal stations »